AppPlatform-Templates/supervisord-appplatform/README.md

 ### Processes Restart Frequently

 Check `startsecs` in supervisord.conf - the process must stay running this long to be considered successfully started.

-## Limitations

-- **No Persistent Storage**: App Platform uses ephemeral storage.
-Use DigitalOcean Spaces for persistent files
-- **Single Container**: All processes run in one container and share resources
-- **No Horizontal Scaling**: For multi-container scaling, separate services in App Platform
-- **Not PID 1 Alternative**: Supervisord is not designed to replace init systems

 ## Resources